RamamAgarwal/RamamAgarwal/README.md

   Enhancing transparency and reducing inefficiencies in Punjab’s farming sector.

 - **🤖 Robotics and Autonomous Systems**
-  Building a line-following robot and implementing Bayes' Filter for mapping.
+  Built a line-following robot and implementing Bayes' Filter for mapping.

 ---

 ## 🏆 Certifications:
-- **Plaksha University ILGC Project Contributor**
-- **Blazor Hybrid Certified**
+- **HackerRank and CodeChef Problem Solving Certified**
 - **Data Analytics Specialist**
 ---

 ## 📅 Contributions: